The Seven Last Words of George Floyd - Houston Forward Times

 The most well-known phrase that embodies how White Supremacy has strangled the life out of Black people globally through the trans-Atlantic slave trade (Maafa), colonialism, apartheid, segregation, and a litany of other terms associated with White Supremacy and anti-Blackness.
 It was first seared into our memories when we watched Eric Garner have the life choked out of him.
 On May 25, 2020, over 600 years of global anti-Blackness were distilled into a single moment when a white cop literally ripped the spirit out of a Black man.
 We remember that Jesus committed His spirit to God as his lungs collapsed from the crucifixion.

-Breonna Taylor, Atatiana Jefferson, Tamir Rice, Freddy Gray, Philando Castille, Bothan Jean Janisha Fonville, Mr. George Perry Floyd, Jr., and Jesus.
+Breonna Taylor, Atatiana Jefferson, Tamir Rice, Freddy Gray, Philando Castille, Botham Jean, Janisha Fonville, Mr. George Perry Floyd, Jr., and Jesus.

-Today as we commemorate one who paid the ultimate price for our eternal salvation, we must also remember those who daily pay the price of the legacy of the brutal and inveterate violence of White Supremacy.
+So as we have commemorated one who paid the ultimate price for our eternal salvation, we must also remember those who daily pay the price of the legacy of the brutal and inveterate violence of White Supremacy.
 Our prayer to make it “on Earth as it is in Heaven” is only as good as the witness and daily steps we take to make sure that Jesus, George Floyd, and so many others have not died in vain.
 Amen.